 POTS dying off: Rising costs, decreasing demands

 While faxing is still a top-used channel in many health care and retail settings, the POTS lines traditionally used to support it are nearing their end of life.
-Many top-tier telecom service providers are actually phasing out copper POTS lines in favor of the alternative: more robust fiber and IP-based networks for fax transmission.
+Many top-tier telecom service providers are actually phasing out copper POTS lines in favor of the alternative: more robust fiber and IP-based networks for modern fax transmission.

 "Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.